danielsz/oauth2-client/README.md

 token.getResource(client, token, "/path/to/resource?name=value");
 ```
 With this grant type, the client application doesn't need to store the username/password of the user.
-Those credentials are asked once and then exchanged for an access token.
-This token can be stored and used to both refresh itself and to access protected resources.
+Those credentials are asked once and exchanged for an access token.
+This token can then be used to access protected resources.
-When you attempt to access a resource with an expired token, a new token will automatically be generated based on the refresh token before the request is made.

 To check if a token is expired: